-The ACCCA Award for Progress in Diversity was created as a component of the ACCCA Diversity Forum to recognize the outstanding achievements of individuals and organizations in their efforts to expand the concept of diversity in the wider higher education community.
+The ACCCA Award for Progress in Diversity was created to recognize the outstanding achievements of individuals and organizations in their efforts to expand the concept of diversity and equity in the wider higher education community.

-In establishing the criteria for this award, the commission put forth its assertion that an honor of this nature must encompass both the individual as well as the institution.
+In establishing the criteria for this award, ACCCA recognized that an honor of this nature must encompass both the individual as well as the institution.
 It requires the initiative of the individual to spearhead any effort toward expanding diversity, but also to see the idea through to fruition.
 It requires the cooperation of the institution to enact the policies and ensure that the concept of honoring diversity within its culture is supported.

 - A demonstrated history of effective leadership in promoting diversity, particularly in higher education;